eheperson/django-docker/readme.md

 <!--  -->
 !!
 The static files are not being loaded anymore.
 This is expected since Debug mode is off.
 We'll fix this shortly.

+## Production Dockerfile

+Did you notice that we're still running the database flush (which clears out the database) and migrate commands every time the container is run?
+This is fine in development,

+but let's create a new entrypoint file for production.

+    touch app/entrypoint.prod.sh
+    # check the app/entypoint.prod.sh file

+Update the file permissions locally:

+    $ chmod +x app/entrypoint.prod.sh

+To use this  entrypoint.prod.sh file, create a new Dockerfile called Dockerfile.prod for use with production builds

+    touch app/Dockerfile.prod

+    # Here, we used a Docker multi-stage build to reduce the final image size.
+    # Essentially, builder is a temporary image that's used for building the Python wheels.
+    # The wheels are then copied over to the final production image and the builder image is discarded.

+Did you notice that we created a non-root user?
+By default, Docker runs container processes as root inside of a container.
+This is a bad practice since attackers can gain root access to the Docker host if they manage to break out of the container.
+If you're root in the container, you'll be root on the host.

+Update the web service within the docker-compose.prod.yml file to build with Dockerfile.prod:

+    The old  docker-compose.prod.yml saved as docker-compose.prod.old.yml